vigneshragupathy/plotly4nagios/README.md

 ## Installation with docker

-- build the docker image using the below command
+- Build the docker image using the below command

 ```bash
 docker run -dit --name my-running-app -p 8080:80 my-apache2